Demand drivers for genetic improvement

 Genus Opportunity

-- Maintain our genetic lead by driving genetic improvement faster than competitors and internal programmes
+- Expand our genetic lead by driving genetic improvement faster than competitors

-- Make China a ‘home market’, with local nucleus herds, supply chain and superior customer service
+- Develop China into a ‘home market’ with a local supply chain and royalty focused sales team

 BEEF